The Best Views of Downtown Los Angeles

 After a Security check a bit reminiscent of an airport TSA check, we stepped into a “starry” room and then a “starry” elevator and began our ascent to the top.

-Interactive Media Level
+Check Out the Interactive Media Level

 The U.S. Bank building was not originally intended to offer a public lookout of the city.
 It is designed so that one elevator reaches the 51st floor, and some distance across the building lies the second elevator to the top.
 This forced a creative solution to the passageway when the OUE Skyspace Los Angeles was conceived.